bbauska/BI-JS-for-webdev/README.md

 Let&apos;s also understand these using examples.

 Remember, the output will always be a Boolean value.

-So let&apos;s go here and let&apos;s comment everything out.
+Let&apos;s go here and let&apos;s comment everything out.
 Let&apos;s clear up the terminal as well.
 And let&apos;s start with comparison operators.

-So let&apos;s take two values.
+Let&apos;s take two values.

 Let&apos;s say let a to be 10 again and let&apos;s take b to be 5.
 Now what we have to do is we have to compare.

-So let&apos;s use an equal to operator first.
+Let&apos;s use an equal to operator first.

-So we can say console.log(a)== b.
+We can say console.log(a)== b.
 And what should be the output here?

-Say if I run this program, you will see we get the output as false,

-because 10 is not equal to 5.
+Say if I run this program, you will see we get the output as false, because 10 is not equal to 5.

 Then we can say not equal to.

-So we can just copy this, the only thing we have to change is the symbol that is not equal to.
+We can just copy this, the only thing we have to change is the symbol that is not equal to.

-And if I run this program now, you will see that we get the value false and

-the second one we get the value as true.
+And if I run this program now, you will see that we get the value false and the second one we get the value as true.
 And of course, 10 is not equal to 5.

 Similarly, we can check for strict equal.

-So strict also checks the data type for it, and then we have strict not equal as well.
+Strict also checks the data type for it, and then we have strict not equal as well.
 The only thing in both the cases is that you have to add one equal to sign extra.

-So this is strict equal to and this is strict not equal to.
+This is strict equal to and this is strict not equal to.

 Again, the output would be same.

-So if I run this program, you will see false true and false true.
+If I run this program, you will see false true and false true.
 Then let&apos;s look at the other remaining operators as well.

-So we have greater than, so we can say console.log, this would be a greater than b, and then we have greater than or equal to.
+We have greater than, so we can say console.log, this would be a greater than b, and then we have greater than or equal to.

-So it will be like this.
+It will be like this.

-So let&apos;s see the output, let me clear up the terminal.
+Let&apos;s see the output, let me clear up the terminal.

-And if I run this program you will see we get the output as true and

-true in both the cases.
+And if I run this program you will see we get the output as true and true in both the cases.

-So a is yes, greater than b and it also satisfies this condition as well.
+A is yes, greater than b and it also satisfies this condition as well.
 Similarly, we have less than operators.

-So rather than doing this, we can use the opposite bracket.
+Rather than doing this, we can use the opposite bracket.
 And now we have less than and less than equal to.

-So if I try to run this program, you will see the last two values are false and false.
+If I try to run this program, you will see the last two values are false and false.

-So let&apos;s summarize this, arithmetic operators in JavaScript are used for mathematical calculations such as addition, subtraction, multiplication, division, etc.
+Let&apos;s summarize this, arithmetic operators in JavaScript are used for mathematical calculations such as addition, subtraction, multiplication, division, etc.